Northwest Brook-Ivany's Cove-Queens Cove, Newfoundland and Labrador

 Northwest Brook-Ivany's Cove-Queens Cove is a designated place in the Canadian province of Newfoundland and Labrador.
+These communities is unincorporated.
+These communities is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.

 Geography

 Northwest Brook-Ivany's Cove-Queens Cove is in Newfoundland within Subdivision M of Division No. 7.